 The Flying Seagull Project is a charity working with disadvantaged children and refugees around the world and we're proud to support them as our charity partner for 2018

 The fabulous Woodland Tribe return to Nibley with their special brand of adventure play which proved so popular last year.
-This year they will be cooking dampers on the campfire and helping the children to construct a massive wooden Pirate Ship in the Orchard!
+This year they cooked dampers on the campfire and helped the children to construct a massive wooden Pirate Ship in the Orchard!

-This year Stonebury Learning Forest School are bringing their mud kitchen to Nibley for some gloriously messy hands-on play.
-Little pirates can also dig for treasure or take part in a fun scavenger hunt.
+This year Stonebury Learning Forest School brought their mud kitchen to Nibley for some gloriously messy hands-on play.
+Little pirates also dug for treasure and took part in a fun scavenger hunt.

 Act your Age (not your shoe size)